pact-foundation/pact-ruby-cli/README.md

   docker-compose -f docker-compose-verify.yml \
   up --build --abort-on-container-exit --exit-code-from pact_verifier
 ```
+For the verifier, please see https://github.com/pact-foundation/pact-reference/tree/master/rust/pact_verifier_cli#command-line-interface for all verification options.

+See [docker-compose-verify-legacy.yml](https://github.com/pact-foundation/pact-ruby-cli/blob/master/docker-compose-verify-legacy.yml) for the legacy Pact-Ruby based implementation.

-See https://github.com/pact-foundation/pact-provider-verifier/#usage for all verification options.
+For the legacy verifier, please see https://github.com/pact-foundation/pact-provider-verifier/#usage for all verification options.

 ### Can I deploy?